jetpants/judoku/README.md

 A highly-optimised puzzle generator and solver.
 On my 5-year old Macbook Air, average time to solve a puzzle is 88 µs.

 This started out as a project to test some ideas around JVM optimisations for low-latency banking applications, but turned into a chance to explore what's been happening internally inside the JVM with its evolution and re-think my optimisation strategies.
-The JVM, for example, has very much been optimised for immutable objects and ultra-fast heap allocation.
+It's easy to see with the latest versions of the JVM that it's very much been optimised for immutable objects and ultra-fast heap allocation now.
+It's blindingly fast.

 Time to brute-force recursively solve puzzles started out at 21 ms. Applying different optimisation strategies, some with scale factors of improvement reduced this ultimately by 99.6%.